According to the Department of Defense, one in five veterans of the Iraq and Afghanistan wars are diagnosed with post-traumatic stress disorder.

 Before we get into this story, we want to say — if you're struggling with suicide, or you need support, please reach out and get support.
 Check out our mental health resources for hotlines to call or text today.

 Goodnewspaper editor-in-chief Branden Harvey interviewed Casper for Good Good Good’s podcast, Sounds Good with Branden Harvey.

 This interview has been edited for brevity and clarity.
+It was originally published in 2019.
 You can listen to the interview in full wherever you listen to podcasts or at soundsgoodpodcast.com/creativets.

 Branden Harvey: Your story is the story of somebody who encounters something difficult and chooses not to turn to apathy or cynicism but ultimately to turn toward creating a solution so that other people don’t have to struggle in the same way that you struggled.

 What was it like coming home from war?

 Richard Casper: The moment we touched down, I was excited about living my life.
 I was super pumped.
 They asked whether I needed any medical attention, and I said no. They didn’t check me out in Iraq like they’re supposed to.